-In this article, I draw on my experiences working with companies, such as London Underground, to implement and maintain business continuity programs.
-I discuss why it is so important to take heed of the BCI’s advice, and suggest ways in which you can strengthen business continuity capability in your organisation.
+In this article, we draw on experiences from companies such as London Underground, to implement and maintain business continuity programs.
+We look at why it is so important to take heed of the BCI’s advice, and suggest ways in which you can strengthen business continuity capability in your organisation.

 Too often the driver for implementing a business continuity plan (BCP) is the need to meet the requirements of a regulatory body or the demands of clients and stakeholders.
 The plan is created.
 Check.
 There is an annual review.
 Check.
 A test of some kind.
 Check.
 Boxes are ticked.
 But when that disaster occurs, be it a temporary denial of access to a building or a much greater event where life is lost, and infrastructure is destroyed, will a plan that ticks all the boxes be enough?
 Will your organisation be able to respond appropriately?